Eyes Open: Improving service delivery for the Royal North Shore Hospital ophthalmology service

 Agency for Clinical Innovation through the Centre for Healthcare Redesign

-- June 2019 goal: reduce average clinic appointment duration from 2 hours 56 minutes to 1.5 hours
+- June 2019 goal: reducing average clinic appointment duration from 2 hours 56 minutes to 1.5 hours

-March 2019 result: average clinic appointment is 2 hours and 8 minutes
+August 2019 result: average clinic appointment duration is 1 hour and 58 minutes

 - June 2019 goal: reduce the ‘Did Not Attend’ rate from 8.5% to 5%